Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Preliminaries

 For \tCDS \, we need the following proposition attributed to \cite{Duchet82}. \begin{proposition} Let $G$ be a connected graph and let $Q$ be a dominating set of $G$ such that $G[Q]$ has at most $\rho$ connected components.
-Then there exists a set $Z\subseteq V(G)$ of size at most $2\cdot (\rho-1)$ such that $Q\cup Z$ is a connected dominating set in $G.$ \end{proposition}
+Then there exists a set $Z\subseteq V(G)$ of size at most $2\cdot (\rho-1)$ such that $Q\cup Z$ is a connected dominating set in $G$ and, given $Q$, we can find such a set $Z$ in polynomial time. \end{proposition}